phil-hanley/warehouse-slotting-tool/README.md

 The **PALLET Article Performance** page helps us identify which articles stored in elevated racking are picked most frequently.
 This tool can be used alongside the **Article Picking Analysis** page to identify articles stored on our floor with low picking demand, as these are the strongest candidates for a location swap.
 By relocating high-demand articles to the floor and low-demand articles to the elevated racking, we make frequently picked articles more accessible to our coworkers, reducing unnecessary forklift use and improving our overall picking efficiency.

-The vertical bar graph in the top right allows us to view pallet picks week-over-week to determine if PALLET picking demand is consistent over time or concentrated within certain weeks.
+The vertical bar graph in the top right allows us to view PALLET picks week-over-week to determine if PALLET picking demand is consistent over time or concentrated within certain weeks.
 The horizontal bar graph on the bottom right displays the top 10 PALLET articles by pick count, allowing us to quickly identify which articles are generating the most PALLET picks.

 ## Picking Heat Map and Tooltip